House Oversight leaders clash after viewing FBI document on Biden allegations

 “This is only the beginning.
 It appears this investigation is part of an ongoing investigation, which I assume is in Delaware.”

-Rep. Jamie Raskin (Md.) the top Democrat on the panel, on the other hand, said the FBI decided not to advance its initial investigation into the matter, determining the secondhand information did not warrant followup by the group tasked with assessing it, led by then-U.S. Attorney for Pennsylvania Scott Brady.
+Rep. Jamie Raskin (Md.) the top Democrat on the panel, on the other hand, said the FBI decided not to advance its initial investigation into the matter, determining the secondhand information did not warrant followup by the group then-Attorney General BIll Barr tasked with assessing it.

+“What we’re talking about here is a confidential human source reporting a conversation with someone else.
+So we’re talking about is secondhand hearsay,” Raskin said, adding that the source “had no way of knowing about the underlying veracity of the things that he was being told.”

 “FBI prosecutorial protocol is whether there are articulable facts giving rise to suspicion of criminal activity.
 So they apparently decided there was not, and they called an end to the investigation.”